 Strawbees Egg Drop Challenge

 Do the egg drop challenge with Strawbees!
-Have the students be innovative designers and construct a model for the egg with the Strawbees so when it is dropped, it will not break.
+Have the students be innovative designers and construct a model for the egg with the Strawbees so that when it is dropped, it will not break.
 The students are learning about force and gravity.
 Using technology they can gather information to look at how they can develop the best model.

 Strawbees is a construction kit based on one simple unit that lets you connect straws to each other.
-You stick a Strawbee into the ends of a standard quarter inch (6mm) straw to make struts and then connect them with another Strawbee.
+You stick a Strawbee into the ends of a standard quarter-inch (6mm) straw to make struts and then connect them with another Strawbee.